shruthibhat/DS/README.md

-# DS
-Data Structures and Algorithms solved using Java
+# Data Structures and Algorithms using Java